edgestorejs/edgestore/examples/express-basic/README.md

-# Next.js Basic Access Control Example
+# Express Basic Example

-This app demonstrates how to use EdgeStore to implement basic access control.
+This app is just a backend for Edge Store using express.
-Only signed-in users can access the uploaded files.
+You will want to run it together with the frontend examples (e.g. Vite or CRA).

 ## How to run